coolaj86/proposal-dash-hive/proposal.md

 # Proposal - Dash Hive

-This document proposes and outlines the creation of a new organization called Dash Hive.
+This document proposes the creation of a new organization called Dash Hive.

 ### Overview

 > If you have limited time, **this Overview section should give you enough of an idea to cast a reasonably-informed vote**.
 More information is available in separate sections and documents.

-Overall, I'm proposing to create a new organization called Dash Hive.
+I'm proposing to create a new organization called Dash Hive.
 It would function closely to that of a traditional cooperative (co-op), and would be funded regularly by the Dash Treasury.
 This proposal is accompanied by a letter of intent (LOI), because Dash Hive plans to do a significant amount of work prior to requesting funding.
 This document sketches out a preliminary scope of work, a rough schedule, and an expected future budget, but requests no funds at this time.
 The purpose of the LOI is to express an explicit (obviously non-binding) partnership between Dash Hive and the Dash Treasury.
 It also provides us with a reasonable assurance that satisfactory work will be compensated.

 ##### Background